yiranran/Audio-driven-TalkingFace-HeadPose/readme.md

 Note that this code is protected under patent.
 It is for research purposes only at your university (research institution) only.
 If you are interested in business purposes/for-profit use, please contact Prof.Liu (the corresponding author, email: liuyongjin@tsinghua.edu.cn).

+We provide a demo video [here](https://cg.cs.tsinghua.edu.cn/people/~Yongjin/Yongjin.htm) (please search for "Talking Face" in this page and click the "demo video" button).

 ## Our Proposed Framework

 <img src = 'pipeline.jpg'>